ekzhang/ekzhang.github.io/_projects/julia-fractal.md

       Fast, interactive fractal renderers in C++, Java, and WebGL.
     </p>
     <p>
-      This project started out as a multithreaded Julia fractal renderer in C++, which I used to create high-quality static renders and animations.
-This worked alright, but I also wanted to be able to interactively explore the fractals (zooming and panning), so I created a Java Swing app with similar multithreaded optimizations.
+      Originally, this project started out as a multithreaded Julia fractal renderer in C++, which I used to create high-quality static images and animations.
+However, I also wanted to interactively explore the fractals by zooming and panning, so I created a Java Swing app with similar multithreaded performance.
     </p>
     <p>
-      The performance of the Java version was a little disappointing though, so I finally implemented an
+      The speed of these implementations was heavily CPU-bound though, so I finally implemented an
       <a href="https://en.wikipedia.org/wiki/OpenGL_Shading_Language"
-        >OpenGL Shader</a
+        >OpenGL shader</a
       >
-      that could render Julia fractals with blazing speed, fast enough to be explored interactively with almost no delay.
-I deployed this with WebGL and connected it to mobile-friendly controls using TypeScript.
+      that could render Julia fractals with blazing-fast speed, fast enough to be explored interactively with almost no lag.
+I rendered using WebGL and connected it to mobile-friendly controls with TypeScript.
 You can play with this fractal explorer in the website linked below.
     </p>
     <p class="font-weight-bold">
       Links: